ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-gb.md

 Roundcube has 4 special folders: `Drafts`, `Sent`, `Spam`, `Deleted Items`.

 We do not recommend changing them, but you can assign the behaviour of a special folder to another folder created later, using the drop-down menus.<br>

-**For example**, you can assign the `Drafts` behaviour to another folder that you created.
-The emails that will be saved there will be considered drafts until they are actually sent.
+**For example**, you can assign the "Drafts" behavior to another folder that you created by clicking the drop-down list and choosing that folder.
+If no folder is assigned to it, it will be automatically set to the "Drafts" option.
+The emails saved there will then be treated as drafts until they are sent.

+> In practice, I create a sub-folder called “Drafts emails clients”.
+I go to `My preferences`{.action} / `Special folders`{.action} and choose the “Drafts” option.
+In the dropdown menu, I select the “Drafts emails clients” folder to replace “Drafts”.
+Emails in this folder will be considered drafts.

 #### Server Settings <a name="server-settings"></a>